cloe-org/playground/README.md

 The data can be read using the [`euclidlib`](https://euclidlib.readthedocs.io/en/latest/intro.html) library.

+Happy learning! 🎉

 ## 🔧 Features
-- Tutorials on how to run `cloelib`
+- Tutorials on how to run `cloelib`, `cloelike` and get around the cloe-org ecosystem

 ## 📂 Structure
 The repository is organized as follows: